 - You are no longer defining ‘test’, but are defining ‘behavior’.

-- There’s better communication between developers, testers, product owners.
+- Better communication between developers, testers and product owners.

 - Because BDD is explained using simple language, the learning curve will be much shorter.